sumitchatterjee1805/bank_details/README.md

 # bank_details
-API back-end for getting bank details created using NodeJS and PostgresSQL and deployed on Google App Engine
+API back-end for getting bank details created using NodeJS and PostgresSQL and deployed on Google Cloud Platform

 This project consists of 3 API's: